Mikhail Naumenkov

-Mikhail Naumenkov (born 19 February 1993) is a Russian professional ice hockey defenceman for Torpedo Nizhny Novgorod in the Kontinental Hockey League (KHL).
+Mikhail Naumenkov (born 19 February 1993) is a Russian professional ice hockey defenceman for the Shanghai Dragons in the Kontinental Hockey League (KHL).

 In his eighth year within the HC CSKA Moscow organization, and during the 2020–21 season, Naumenkov registered 6 points through 25 regular season games before he was traded to Salavat Yulaev Ufa in exchange for Nikita Soshnikov on 28 November 2020.

 After five seasons with Salavat Yulaev, Naumenkov left at the conclusion of his contract and the 2024–25 season, to sign a one-year deal with Torpedo Nizhny Novgorod on 14 July 2025.

+After his contract at Torpedo expired he signed a one-year deal with the Shanghai Dragons for the 2026–27 season on 23 June 2026.